grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "The boat is doing great Shakes."

-Crackling sounds snapped and echoed from somewhere deep in the forward compartment.
+Crackling sounds snapped and echoed from somewhere in the forward compartment.

 "_Captain_ Shakes.
 And tell the boat, not me man."
 Shakes' hands were sweating.
 He put a cigarette to his lips, but forgot to light it.